SinclairPythonAkoto/trusthouse1/README.md

 - port 50102

 #### API
-- Query the data from database to get a json response
+- Query the data from database to get json response
 - port 50103